mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 ### Documentation

+Documentation could be needed for press, accounting, transparency or for other reasons.

 * Every mahlas can decide how the process will be reported and to whom.
 * Will the Mahlas have a memory?
 If so how?